Netflix Profit Tops View On Subscriber Growth, Shares Up 8%

 WASHINGTON (dpa-AFX) - Shares of Netflix Inc. (NFLX), Monday gained over 8 percent in extended trading session after the online-video streaming service reported a fourth-quarter profit that trumped analysts estimates, driven largely by higher-than-expected subscriber additions both domestically and internationally.

 Netflix added 7.05 million subscribers globally in the quarter, easily beating its forecast of 5.20 million, to end the quarter with 93.80 million subscribers.
-The company added 1.93 customers in the U.S. during the quarter, well below its estimates of 1.45.
+The company added 1.93 customers in the U.S. during the quarter.
 International subscriber additions were 5.12 million, far above its expectation of 3.75 million.

 Looking forward to the first quarter, Netflix expects to add 5.20 million memberships, with 1.50 million in the U.S. and 3.70 million internationally.